Janice Stein: Honours

 Stein was selected to give the 2001 Massey Lecture.
 She was awarded the Molson Prize by the Canada Council for an outstanding contribution by a social scientist to public debate, was awarded a Trudeau Fellow in 2003.

-She is also the winner of the Mershon Prize for an outstanding contribution to public education on issues of national security.
+She is also the winner of the Mershon Prize for outstanding contribution to public education on issues of national security.

-She has been awarded Honorary Doctorate of Laws by the University of Alberta, the University of Cape Breton and McMaster University, as well as Hebrew University.
+Stein has been awarded honorary degrees by Johns Hopkins University, the University of Alberta, the University of Cape Breton, McMaster University, and Hebrew University.

 In 2006, she was made a Member of the Order of Canada.
-In 2007, she was awarded the Order of Ontario.
+The following year, she was awarded the Order of Ontario.

 Publications and commentary

-Janice Stein was a long-time member of the foreign affairs panel on the TVOntario television programs Studio 2 and Diplomatic Immunity, and continues as a regular guest on The Agenda.
+Stein was a long-time member of the foreign affairs panel on the TVOntario television programs Studio 2 and Diplomatic Immunity, and continues as a regular guest on The Agenda.
 She has also appeared on CBC Television's The National numerous times.

-In the scholarly arena, Professor Stein has authored over 80 books, book chapters and articles on intelligence, international security, negotiation processes, peace-making and public policy.
+Stein has authored over 80 books, book chapters and articles on intelligence, international security, negotiation processes, peace-making and public policy.